INSTALLATION GUIDE

 3. Polarity.
 Verify correct polarity at every outlet, switch, and connection point.
 The line conductor must be connected to the switch contact and the correct terminal at socket outlets.

 5. RCD operation.
-If the circuit is RCD-protected, test using an alternating current test at the rated residual operating current (IΔn — 30mA for domestic circuits), as required by BS 7671:2018+A4:2026 Regulation 643.3.
-Note: the previous Table 3A time/current criteria (300ms at 1× IΔn, 40ms at 5× IΔn) have been deleted in A4:2026 — the revised requirement is an AC test at IΔn regardless of RCD type (AC, A, F, B).
+If the circuit is RCD-protected, test using an alternating current test at the rated residual operating current (IΔn — 30mA for domestic circuits), as required by BS 7671:2018+A4:2026 Regulation 643.8.
+Note: the previous Appendix 3 Table 3A time/current criteria (300ms at 1× IΔn, 40ms at 5× IΔn) have been deleted in A4:2026 — the revised requirement is an AC test at IΔn regardless of RCD type (AC, A, F, B).

 Record all test results on the schedule of test results, which forms part of the electrical certificate (EIC for new circuits, EICR for existing circuits, or Minor Works Certificate for small additions).